IbtissamErrachidi/Webstack---Portfolio-Project/README.md

-# Blog App
+# SimpleBlogAPI

 A simple platform for creating, searching, and managing blog posts.

 ## Project Overview

-Blog App is a web application that allows users to publish, edit, and delete blog posts.
+SimpleBlogAPI is a web application that allows users to publish, edit, and delete blog posts.
 It also includes a search feature to find posts.
 Authentication is secured via JWT tokens, with sessions stored in cookies for a seamless user experience.

 ## Features

 - **User Authentication**: Sign up, log in, and log out using JWT in cookies.
 - **Blog Post CRUD**: Create, read, update, and delete blog posts.
 - **Post Search**: Search for posts by title or content.
-- **Profile Management**: Users can edit their profile information.

 ## Technologies Used